kubeflow/website/content/en/docs/components/pipelines/multi-user.md

 public endpoint and follow platform specific documentation to authenticate programmatically using user credentials.
 For Google Cloud, you can refer to [Connecting to Kubeflow Pipelines in a full Kubeflow deployment on Google Cloud](/docs/gke/pipelines/authentication-sdk/#connecting-to-kubeflow-pipelines-in-a-full-kubeflow-deployment).

+There is work-in-progress to support this use-case, refer to [github issue #5138](https://github.com/kubeflow/pipelines/issues/5138).